dcunited001/dcunited001.github.io/_posts/2017-10-21-speed-of-thought-twenty-postulates-of-social-physics.md

 - directionality of power flows
   - one way & two way directions of comm. protocols (diodes)
+  - voltage regulation (bridge to AC ish ... quick)

+- analogy to AC and particular "work" that can only be done via alternating/cycling directionality of sociophysical energies
+  - circuits that only permit desired functionality when receiving energies oscillated in two or more local topological directions
+    - a picture is really worth 1,000 words here

+- understanding how AC/n-phase oscillation coordinated projection of energies leads to signature energy flows on the network is key to pattern recognition of toxic social/financial behavior flows
+  - also is key to understanding coordination of a group's energies, regardless of how a group signals

 #### A Heatmap of Combinitorialized Signal Sources, With Hierarchical Relationships Forming One Basis For A First-Order Transvaluation